-Zuzu Verk Update: Mom Of Missing Texas Woman Says Daughter ‘Deserves Dignity, Respect and Justice’
+Zuzu Verk Update: Mom Of Missing Texas Woman Says Daughter ‘Deserves Dignity, Respect And Justice’

 A $200,000 reward is currently being offered for anyone who can provide credible information regarding Zuzu’s whereabouts.

-Zuzu is described as being approximately 5-feet tall, and weighing about 110 pounds.
+Zuzu is described as being approximately 5 feet tall, and weighing about 110 pounds.
 She has hazel eyes and dyed blonde hair.

 Anyone with information regarding Zuzu Verk is urged to contact the Alpine Police Department at 432-837-3486.